emrahgecili/hypercube/README.md

 Although the subjects in this study do not have long sequences of repeated measurements, the proposed methods were able to identify important TFs that have already been verified by some biological experiments using genome-wide binding techniques.
-For example, MBP1 is a crucial transcription factor involved in cell cycle progression from G1 to S stage; NDD1 1
-Hypercube on Genomics Yizi Cheng, ...,Rhonda Szczesniak, Emrah Gecili regulate G2/M genes through binding to their promotes; function of FKH2 is activation of its M stage-specific target genes and it is a cell cycle activator for genes in GFKH2 during the G2 stage; STB1 encodes a protein that contributes to the regulation of SBF and MBF
+For example, MBP1 is a crucial transcription factor involved in cell cycle progression from G1 to S stage; NDD1 regulate G2/M genes through binding to their promotes; function of FKH2 is activation of its M stage-specific target genes and it is a cell cycle activator for genes in GFKH2 during the G2 stage; STB1 encodes a protein that contributes to the regulation of SBF and MBF